CDTDigital/CA-ADPQ-Prototype/process-docs/Sprint-1/sprint-1_Summary.md

  - Mobile--Login screen:
       * Again, I would prefer just "Welcome" vs. "Welcome to our system"...or remove the "welcome" Registration
       * Should the password be entered twice?
-Most account you setup require this.
+Most accounts you setup require this.
  - Set Up Account Page
       * Perhaps add "Mobile" to "phone number"
       * "Proceed" should be "next" or maybe "continue" as that is more typical in the US
  - Settings Page
       * What is the difference between a push notification and SMS/email?
 My husband and I had a whole conversation about whether SMS and emails were just examples of push notifications, or if push notifications were something separate.
 Based on just our confusion, it seems we may want a descriptor of what you get if you enable each item.
       * Additionally, what is meant by location tracking?
 The user will want to know.
- - Notifications pages (list & detail)
-      * The locations listed should be California-centric since this is a California project.
-We should remove Idaho and NY in favor of cities and/or counties in California.
-Anthony or I could provide suggestions, if needed.

 **Retrospective**
 -------------------------